tsvwg/udp-ecn/draft-ietf-tsvwg-udp-ecn.md

 generally want to preserve any existing DSCP setting, which might require a getsockopt() call.

-For dual-stack sockets, we hypothesize that Linux sockets will require an additional setsockopt() call with IP_TOS.
-Apple sockets will not and will return an error if this call is made.
-Our experiments did not test this hypothesis.
+For dual-stack sockets, Linux requires an additional setsockopt() call with IP_TOS.
+Apple sockets do not and will return an error if this call is made.

 An example of the technique described above can be found at {{CHROMIUM-POSIX}}.